Ready to find the perfect college degree?

 In an accelerated degree program, students complete the same number of courses and coursework in one to three years or sometimes less for a bachelor’s degree.
 Courses in a master’s degree program can be completed in one to two years.
 Courses are continuous throughout the year.
 Many accelerated program courses are offered in 8-week terms rather than the longer 16-week semester.

 Synchronous and Asynchronous

 The main drawback of synchronous learning for distance education students is the requirement to be online at a certain time.
-This means that students do not have the ability to view content when they want.
-This can be a difficult task for students with full-time jobs and other outside obligations such as family.
-There is evidence that synchronous learning can increase engagement due to the live nature of the content and the ability to have discussions, but other studies have shown that asynchronous students can engage with content at a deeper level because they can learn it on their own time.
+This means students do not have the latitude to view content when they want.
+This can be a difficult task for students with full-time jobs and other obligations such as family.
+There is evidence that synchronous learning can increase engagement due to the live nature of the content and the ability to have discussions.
+However, other studies have shown asynchronous students can engage with content at a deeper level because they can learn it on their own time.

 The amount of time required to complete the courses more quickly can be a disadvantage.
-With families and full-time work positions, students in an accelerated degree program can find themselves with a full schedule and much less free time than students in a four-year program.
+With families and full-time work positions, students in an accelerated degree program will find themselves with a full schedule and much less free time than students in a four-year program.

 When choosing an accelerated degree program, consider your current situation and try to find the best fit.
 After reading this list, it should be apparent that not all accelerated programs are built the same.
 Whether you’re seeking a bachelor’s or master’s degree, it is imperative to find the programmatic fit that works best with your lifestyle and goals.